How to Prevent Running on Simulators in Android & IOS Apps

 Why Should Developers Prevent Apps from Running on Simulators?

-For example, using simulators, hackers can observe how an app interacts with the mobile operating system, or study the methods and sequence by which the app connects to and authenticates with its backend.
+For example, using mobile simulators, hackers can observe how an app interacts with the mobile operating system, or study the methods and sequence by which the app connects to and authenticates with its backend.
 Simulators can also be used to observe how an application app reads/writes to the filesystem (for instance to learn if weak encryption is used, or no encryption at all).

 - Appdome account (create a free Appdome account here)

-- A license for Prevent Running on Simulators
+- A license for Detect Android/iOS Simulators

 - Mobile App (.ipa for iOS, or .apk or .aab for Android)